Welcome to The DADventurer!

 As a former business consultant and now freelance writer / blogger, I regularly provide content and opinion to different publications and media outlets.
 This has included the likes of BritMums, BBC Local Radio, Bleacher Report, Metro UK and Very magazine.
 Also, my work has, and continues to, feature quite heavily on my mum’s fridge – although she’s not quite sure how it keeps getting put up there.

 I am also a regular contributor to podcasts, including the Meet The Parents podcast for which I am one eighth of the podcast team.
-I also help to run the UK Parent Blogger Facebook group which currently has over 1,000 actively engaged mum and dad bloggers.
+I also help to run the UK Dad Blogger Facebook group which currently has some of the finest dad blogging talent in the country.

 I welcome all comments, questions, suggestions, approaches, random messages and abuse.
 So if you have – or haven’t – enjoyed what you’ve read, are friendly / unfriendly PR folk or are a spambot offering Viagra, increased traffic or riches, you can contact me on firstname.lastname@example.org or via Twitter / Facebook.